-Are you a football fan?
-Obviously, you are not alone.
-It is by far the most popular sport in America, with tens of millions tuning into college and NFL games each year.
+There’s no other sport like football in America.
+It is by far the most popular sport to watch, with hundreds of millions tuning into college and NFL games each year.

 When it comes to football, we know it’s almost a religion.
-That’s why we’ve put together this guide to watching both NFL and college football when you’re on your vacation.
+That’s why we’ve put together this guide to watching both NFL and college games when you’re on your vacation.

 Watching NBC Sunday Night Football on a Cruise